the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 At least in my experience as of 2025, **Leetcode is very much alive**, and was a component of roughly half of my interview pipelines.

-I was slighlty worried being off the "LC grind" for so many years could be my demise.
+I was slightly worried being off the "LC grind" for so many years could be my demise.

 But thankfully, I passed each round!
 And I had quite a bit of fun with the problems.